1inch/limit-order-protocol/description.md

 ### **Non-ERC20 tokens swap**

-To swap tokens with a transfer function signature that does not comply with the IERC20 interface `IERC20.transferFrom(from, to, amount)`, you need to use a proxy contract.
+To swap tokens with a transfer function signature that do not comply with the IERC20 interface `IERC20.transferFrom(from, to, amount)`, you need to use a proxy contract.
 The proxy contract takes `from`, `to`, and `amount` arguments, maps them to the token transfer function, and adds additional parameters from the suffix calldata.

 In this case, `makerAsset` and/or `takerAsset` should contain the address of the proxy contract, and the token address should be encoded into the suffix with additional arguments.
-The suffix is a packed bytes of calldata of parameters passed to the proxy contract.
+The suffix consists of packed bytes representing the calldata of parameters that are passed to the proxy contract.

 Examples of tokens that have already implemented this method are based on the following standards: